iamamyaman/Analog-Digital-Clock-using-JS/README.md

-# Analog and Digital clock using js

-I have made a simple analog and digital clock using html,css and javascript.
-You can see it live here-
-https://timebyaman.netlify.app/
-https://codepen.io/aman0078/pen/WNXpBwg
+# Javascript fun project
+I have created some small javascript projects in this repository for fun.
+I really enjoyed playing with DOM.

+Digital and Analog Clock using JS https://timebyaman.netlify.app/ https://codepen.io/aman0078/pen/WNXpBwg